Last Updated on

 - Have I the aptitude and good grace to be able to start at the beginning as a trainee and work my way, slowly, up the makeup ladder?

 - Am I really a team player?
 Can I work well with others, take instruction and do it to the letter with skill, calmness and humour and without moaning to everyone?

 - If I was left on my own, can I be trusted to work and pay attention and not sit around checking Facebook?

 - Can I get up at 5 AM in the morning, drive to a location in the rain and dark and arrive not only perfectly on time, but amazingly cheerful every time?

-If you can answer yes honestly to these questions, then maybe, one day, you could be a makeup artist.
-So, do you still want to be a makeup artist?
+If you can answer yes honestly to these questions, then maybe, one day, you could be a media makeup artist.
+Do you still want to be a makeup artist?
 Then read on!